 Licensing & Identification

-- California law and city ordinances require all dogs over the age of four months to be vaccinated and licensed.
-If you are cited for owning an unlicensed dog, you could face fines of $50-$150 per dog.
+- If you are cited for owning an unlicensed dog, you could face fines of $50-$150 per dog.
 Also if your pet becomes lost, a license tag on your pet's collar is the fastest way to reunite you and your pet.
 Even if a pet has a microchip, a license tag is immediately visible and doesn't require a scanner.

 - A rabies tag which may be provided by your veterinarian is separate from a license tag.
 The issuer of the rabies tag cannot license your pet.
 It is your responsibility to license their pet with Palo Alto Animal Services or your local Animal Control provider.